-LBI PRACTICAL NURSING PROGRAM PHILOSOPHY
+LIOT PRACTICAL NURSING PROGRAM PHILOSOPHY

-Laurel Business Institute is dedicated to providing a quality, career-focused education and professional certifications for individuals seeking employment in various occupations in response to the needs of the regional employer community.
+Laurel Institute of Technology is dedicated to providing a quality, career-focused education and professional certifications for individuals seeking employment in various occupations in response to the needs of the regional employer community.

-LBI PRACTICAL NURSING PROGRAM MISSION STATEMENT
+LIOT PRACTICAL NURSING PROGRAM MISSION STATEMENT

-The Laurel Business Practical Nursing Program aligns with the mission of the governing organization.
-The mission of the Laurel Business Institute Practical Nursing program is to prepare caring, compassionate, innovative, professional nurses who are prepared to address the evolving healthcare needs of all individuals in Pennsylvania and the surrounding communities.
+The Laurel Institute of Technology Practical Nursing Program aligns with the mission of the governing organization.
+The mission of the Laurel Institute of Technology Practical Nursing program is to prepare caring, compassionate, innovative, professional nurses who are prepared to address the evolving healthcare needs of all individuals in South Carolina and the surrounding communities.

-LBI PRACTICAL NURSING PROGRAM VISION STATEMENT
+LIOT PRACTICAL NURSING PROGRAM VISION STATEMENT

-The vision statement of the Laurel Business Institute Practical Nursing p program is to serve as a leader in improving the health of Pennsylvania and the surrounding communities, through a commitment to excellence and innovation in student-centered education.
+The vision statement of the Laurel Institute of Technology Practical Nursing program is to serve as a leader in improving the health of South Carolina and the surrounding communities, through a commitment to excellence and innovation in student-centered education.